kuroji-fusky/pacopanda-drawing-stats/README.md

 I use Python to gather a bunch of data, while FastAPI for the back-end, and special thanks to [@thatITfox][it] for initially setting up the backend with Flask!
 And Next.js for the website as a whole.
 Previously written in Vue.js.

+## Project structure

+- `app` - The website, written in Next.js + TypeScript, Sass, and TailwindCSS
+- `data` - An old folder used to parse data and is used for [notebook][notebook] output only
+- `script` - Bash scripts for bulk linting and for deployment
+- `server` - Python FastAPI back-end

 ## About this project